 2025 | The Comet Huntress

-Our 2025 schools project will create and premiere in-school mini-operas based on The Comet Huntress, as we celebrate the life and career of local scientist, Caroline Herschel.
+Our 2025 schools project created and premiered in-school mini-operas based on The Comet Huntress, as we celebrated the life and career of local scientist, Caroline Herschel.

 In Georgian Bath, in an era of horses and carts and Bridgerton-style balls and concerts, Caroline Herschel worked as a singer along with her brother the composer William Herschel.
 But as their musical careers blossomed, they both became more and more interested in space, and in astronomical discoveries.
 They built a telescope together in their house in Bath and gradually became famous for their astronomical discoveries.
 Caroline Herschel became the first woman to receive a salary as a scientist and the first woman in England to hold a government position, earning her the nickname, The Comet Huntress.